python-cmd2/cmd2/docs/unfreefeatures.rst

 .. note::

-   Since optparse_ has been deprecated since Python 3.2, the ``cmd2`` developers plan to replace optparse_ with argparse_ in the next version of ``cmd2``.
+   Since optparse_ has been deprecated since Python 3.2, the ``cmd2`` developers plan to replace optparse_ with argparse_ at some point in the future.
 We will endeavor to keep the API as identical as possible when this change occurs.

 .. _optparse: https://docs.python.org/3/library/optparse.html